Yoghurtyam/MR-ML-Assessments/1. chatbot/README.md

 - repeatedly ask for missing information to create a profile of a job seeker so that it can then show relevant jobs.
 Ex: If our bot needs the job title and the location to search for relevant jobs and only job title is provided then it should ask for location too.
 (Hint: this can be done using Rasa forms)

-Bot: "What job are you looking for?",
+Bot: "What job are you looking for?"
 JS:  "I'm looking for a python developer job"
 Bot: "Which location would you like to find jobs in?"
 JS:  "I want to search for jobs in Hyderabad"
 Bot: "Okay, here are python developer jobs in Hyderabad"

 Lucky for us Rasa is capable of doing most of this already.
 Test out the [Rasa playground](https://rasa.com/docs/rasa/playground) to get a clearer understanding.